Francis William Drake: Family and early life

 Not much is known of Francis William's early life.
 He was born in Buckland Monachorum, Devon in 1724 and was baptized on 22 August that year.
 He was the third son, and the second surviving son, of Anne Heathcote and Sir Francis Henry Drake.
 This line of Drakes descended from the brother of Elizabethan naval hero Sir Francis Drake.
 Francis William is often confused with his younger brother, Francis Samuel, also a naval officer whose death occurred around the same time.
 All four sons of Sir Francis Henry Drake had Francis as their first name, which further adds to the confusion.
 The sons' names were, Francis Henry, Francis Duncombe, Francis William and Francis Samuel.

 Drake joined the Royal Navy at an early age (about 8 or 10).
 He was promoted to lieutenant, and then to commander on 18 October 1743.
 He commanded first the HMS Dreadnought Prize from April 1747 to January 1748.
 He was then promoted to post-captain on 29 January 1748 at the age of 23.
 That year he commanded HMS Fowey during the War of the Austrian Succession.
 He went out the West Indies to serve under Charles Knowles, and came across the Spanish vessel St. Judea and captured her with her 108 crew.
 HMS Fowey was shipwrecked at the Florida Keys while towing the St. Judea to Virginia.
 An investigation was launched by the Admiralty, but all were exonerated on testimony that they were the victim of a strange current.

 North America

 From Fowey he was appointed to command HMS Mercury in May 1749 until 1750 and in 1751 took command of the 24-gun HMS Boston.
-During this time he served under Commodore Sir George Rodney at Newfoundland and was sent into Conception and Trinity Bay's and as far north as Cape Bonavista where he had authority to hear appeals from decisions of fishing admirals and to enforce the various provisions of King William's Act of 1699.
+During this time he served under Commodore Sir George Rodney at Newfoundland and was sent into Conception and Trinity Bay's and as far north as Cape Bonavista where he had authority to hear appeals from decisions of fishing admirals and to enforce the various provisions of the Trade to Newfoundland Act 1698.
 In 1750 Drake served as the de facto Governor of Newfoundland under Commodore Rodney, senior naval officer in 1750 and 1751, and was appointed to the position of governor in 1752.